lueschem/lueschem.github.io/_posts/2018-11-23-Booting-Debian-with-U-Boot.md

 On the first line we configure the kernel's command-line parameters.
 The second line will load the kernel image from the _ext4_ partition.
-The following two lines will load the matching device tree binary and the initial ram disk from the location where the Debian package has placed it.
+The following two lines will load the matching device tree binary and the initial ram disk from the locations where the Debian package has placed them.
 Finally the `booti` (or `bootz` for armhf systems) command will boot into the loaded Debian system.

 To bridge the gap between U-Boot and Debian I have developed a small package called [edi-boot-shim](https://github.com/lueschem/edi-boot-shim).
-This package contains a small script `edi-boot-shim` (located in `/usr/bin`) that can be used to updated the boot instructions within `boot.scr`.
+This package contains the small script `edi-boot-shim` (located in `/usr/bin`) that can be told to updated the boot instructions within `boot.scr`.
 By executing the following command, you will make sure that the given kernel package is getting used for the next boot: